Here’s the Skinny on How to Look Slimmer this Spring

 - You can maintain a steady weight.

-- You want to look slimmer without having surgery or downtime.
+- You want to look slimmer without surgery or downtime.*

 - You’re at or close to your target weight.

 Like CoolSculpting®, Cellfina™ is a revolutionary procedure.
-While CoolSculpting® eliminates fat, Cellfina™ is designed to treat cellulite.
-Because of the nature of cellulite, figuring out how to get rid of it has been a seemingly impossible task.
-Until now.
+While CoolSculpting® eliminates fat, Cellfina™ is designed to treat cellulite.* Because of its nature, figuring out how to get rid of cellulite has been a seemingly impossible task.
+Until now!
 Thanks to a team of dermatologists who sought to solve the cellulite problem, Cellfina™ was developed.
 Before you can understand how Cellfina ™ works, it’s helpful to know a little more about cellulite.

 A Few Words about Cellulite